-- a.
-The sign shall be entirely outside automobile or bicycle travel lanes and on-street parking areas. - b.
-For signs placed within the right-of-way with an adjacent sidewalk: - i.
-The sign shall be placed within six (6) inches of the face of the curb. - ii.
-Four (4) feet of clearance width shall be retained on the sidewalk. - c.
-For signs placed in the right-of-way without an adjacent sidewalk: - i.
-The sign shall be located outside of any street pavement and may not be located closer than four (4) feet from the travel lane, turning lane, shoulder, parking lane or bicycle lane. - d.
-Signs placed in the right-of-way shall remain portable and shall not be attached or anchored in any manner to trees or public property including, but not limited, to utility or light poles, parking meters, traffic control signs, the ground, or pavement. - e.
+i.
+The sign shall be located outside of any street pavement and may not be located closer than four (4) feet from the travel lane, turning lane, shoulder, parking lane or bicycle lane.

+- d.
+Signs placed in the right-of-way shall remain portable and shall not be attached or anchored in any manner to trees or public property including, but not limited to utility or light poles, parking meters, traffic control signs, the ground, or pavement. - e.
 Signs shall not be placed in parking spaces, pedestrian pathways, or bicycle paths, street corners, transit stop areas, ADA accessible curb ramps, ADA accessible parking spaces, at building exits or fire escapes, or any portion of the street (travel lanes, shoulder, bike lanes, medians, traffic islands, and parking areas).
-The sign may not obstruct pedestrian or ADA access from the sidewalk to transit stop areas, designated ADA accessible parking spaces, ADA accessible ramps; or building exits including fire escapes.
+The sign may not obstruct pedestrian or ADA access from the sidewalk to transit stop areas, designated ADA accessible parking spaces, ADA accessible ramps or building exits including fire escapes.
 Signs may not impede or hinder the vision of drivers or bicyclists.
-The sign shall be located entirely outside of the area of a right-of-way corner that is between the curb and the lines created by extending the property line to the curb face. - 4.
+The sign shall be located entirely outside of the area of a right-ofway corner that is between the curb and the lines created by extending the property line to the curb face.
+[LT15] - 4.
 Hours of Sign Placement. - a.
-For signs not within residential zoning designations: Signs may be within the right-of-way for a maximum of twelve (12) hours per day. - b.
-For signs within residential zoning designations: The signs may be displayed on Thursday, Friday, Saturday, and Sunday between 12:00 pm and 8:00 pm daily; and from 6:00 am to 1:00 pm on Tuesday.
+For signs not within residential zoning designations: Signs may be within the right-of-way between the hours of 9:00 a.m. and 10:00 p.m. for a maximum of twelve (12) hours per day [LT16]21- - b.
+For sSigns within residential zoning designations: The signs may be displayed on Thursday, Friday, Saturday, and Sunday between 12:00 p.m. and 8:00 p.m. daily; and from 6:00 a.m. to 1:00 p.m. on Tuesday. - 5.
+Approval of the adjacent property owner is required [LT17].22

-B. Cross Street Banners
+B.-Cross Street Banners.

-Temporary banners which extend over a roadway shall be permitted in the right-of-way upon issuance of a permit in accordance the following standards:
+- C.B.
+Temporary banners which extend over a roadway shall be permitted in the right-of-way upon issuance of a permit in accordance with the following standards: - 1.
+Location. - a.
+A single, two-sided cross street banner at ODOT facilities at Highway 99E/Pedestrian Bridge; and